jennybigman/revisiting-the-GOLT/README.md

 # revisiting-the-GOLT
-repo to house code from Bigman et al in review Revisiting the basis of the Gill Oxygen Limitation Theory
+repo to house code from

+Bigman et al in press: Revisiting a central prediction of Gill Oxygen Limitation Theory: Gill area index and growth performance.
+Fish and Fisheries.